 Chair: Gerald Sielagoski

 Members: Kathryn Gargalino, Janet Horan, Mary Kay VanDeGraff, Dawn Zifilippo

 Meetings are held on the first Tuesday of the month in the Library located at the corner of 11 Mile Rd. and Jefferson.

-Check the Calendar for up-to-date information on meeting days/times.
+Check the Historical Commission calendar for up-to-date information on meeting days/times.